polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-screenshot-gui.png

-Below is an illustration of whatthe different parts of your menu are.
+Below is an illustration of what the different parts of your menu are.

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-screenshot-gui-info.png

 The Magic Menu supports searching for menu items, paging, in addition to having a hierarchical structure.
 It also loads items on demands.
-This allows you to create humongously large menu structures, with much more menu items than you would normally use in a normal menu.
+This allows you to create humongously large menu structures, with much more menu items than you could possibly use in most other menu systems.
+In addition, the Magic Menu will use the _"soundex algorithm"_ to find matches from your database, which makes it surprisingly robust when attempting to find a match for what you speak, since things like _"then"_ and _"than"_ will be equivalent, and things such as _"Phosphorus Five"_ will be equal to _"phosphorus V"_, etc.

-Now you can use the Magic Menu simply as a _"navbar"_, and ignore its speech recognition capabilities - At which point it becomes a highly flexible and extendible menu system.
+You can use the Magic Menu simply as a _"navbar"_, and ignore its speech recognition capabilities - At which point it becomes a highly flexible and extendible menu system.
 However, if you are using a browser that supports speech recognition and speech synthesis (Google Chrome), you can also use it as a speech interface to your web apps.
-Regardless of how you choose to use it, understanding its structure is imperative, since you would highly likely want to create your own custom menu items, to make it possible to automate tasks and such, through menu items in it.
-So let us have a look at its structure, which is more easily understood, with a screenshot of its administrative backend.
+Regardless of how you choose to use it, understanding its structure is imperative, since you would highly likely want to create your own custom menu items, to make it possible to automate tasks and such, by creating your own menu items.
+So let us have a look at its structure, which is more easily understood with a screenshot of its administrative backend.

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-screenshot.png